TextPrompt

 Converter : Func<T, string>

 Gets or sets the converter to get the display string for a choice.
-By default the corresponding is used.
+By default the corresponding TypeConverter is used.

 Culture : CultureInfo